jasmainhuy/MNXB01-Projet-2019/README.md

 ## ChangeLog

-see file "ChangeLog.md".
+See file "ChangeLog.md".
 Document containing our progress.